 You can choose to have a professional teacher or classroom account.
 As always double check your district's policy on sharing images of students before you post.
 Here are a few of my favorite Instagram hashtags.

-Check out this article for more explanation on how to get started using Instagram.
+article for more explanation on how to get started using Instagram.

 I LOVE me some Twitter!
 Whether your a Pre-K teacher or college professor, there's quality content being shared on Twitter for you.
 Virtually every grade level/area of education has it's own hashtag.
 One great place to begin on Twitter if you haven't already is with your school.
 Follow other teachers in your school or district who are actively sharing content.